kristinallarsen/cloud-ear/_posts/2025-07-01-georeferencing-IIIF-to-leaflet-tutorial.md

   - maps
   - iiif
 ---
-# How to Georeference a Map in Allmaps and Display it in Leaflet
+# How to Georeference a Map in Allmaps and Display it with Leaflet

-*Work in progress, last updated 7/1/25.*
+*[Work in progress, last updated 7/1/25.]*

 *A step-by-step tutorial on how to georeference a map from [DavidRumsey.com](DavidRumsey.com) or [Searchworks.Stanford.edu](Searchworks.Stanford.edu) using [Allmaps Editor](https://editor.allmaps.org/) and then display it in a webmap made with [Leafletjs.com](Leafletjs.com).*